samverh/text-clustering/README.md

-# Text clustering / Topic modelling
+# Text clustering
-This repository contains supporting code for a Blackbear challenge.
+This repository contains supporting code for a Blackbear challenge on topic modelling.

 ## Goal
 Create a data model for the future chatbot of a company.
 Data consists of 25000 emails and the objective is to find out how they can be divided into frequently asked questions.